cdl-geneseo/geneseo-dictionary/N/Noise-Violation.md

 # Noise Violation

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Noise Violation

 Created by  Unknown User (baj2), last modified by  Unknown User (mnt5) on Apr 24, 2015

 (n.)
 A citation from a resident advisor for being too loud in the dorms.(n.)
 A citation from the police for being too loud off campus.ex) &quot;We have to turn this music down or else we'll get a noise violation&quot; (Toran, N-R, 2015).